rubyblox/pebbl_app/README.md

 [Ruby-GNOME][ruby-gnome] can be resolved by installing the `ruby-gnome` Debian package.

-The corresponding '-dev' package should be installed, to ensure that extensions can be built for the Ruby installation on the host.
+The corresponding '-dev' package should also be installed, to ensure that extensions can be built for the Ruby installation.

 ~~~~
 $ sudo bash -c 'apt-get update && apt-get install ruby-gnome ruby-gnome-dev'